The Best American Short Stories

-The Best American Short Stories (BASS) is a yearly anthology that's part of The Best American Series published by Houghton Mifflin Harcourt.
+The Best American Short Stories (BASS) is a yearly anthology that is part of The Best American Series published by Houghton Mifflin Harcourt.
 Since 1915, Best American Short Stories has anthologized more than 2,000 short stories, including works by some of the most famous writers in contemporary American literature.
 Along with the O. Henry Awards, Best American Short Stories is one of the two "best-known annual anthologies of short fiction."

 1915-1941: Origin and early history under Edward O'Brien

 The series began in 1915, when Edward O'Brien edited his selection of the previous year's stories.
 This first edition was serialized in a magazine; however, it caught the attention of the publishing company Small, Maynard & Company, which published subsequent editions until 1926, when the title was transferred to Dodd, Mead and Company.

 The time appeared to be a propitious one for such a collection.
 The most popular magazines of the day featured short fiction prominently and frequently; the best authors were well-known and well-paid.
 More importantly, there was a nascent movement toward higher standards and greater experimentation among certain American writers.
 O'Brien capitalized on this moment.
 He was deeply and vocally skeptical of the value of commercial short fiction, which tended to the formulaic and sentimental; he insisted, in introduction after introduction, on the need for a consciously literary development of the short story.
 He used his selections to reinforce this call.
 Over the years of his editorship, he drew attention to two generations of American authors, from Sherwood Anderson and Edna Ferber to Richard Wright and Irwin Shaw.
 Perhaps the most significant instance of O'Brien's instincts involves Ernest Hemingway; O'Brien anthologized that author's "My Old Man" when it had not even been published yet, and was, moreover, instrumental in finding an American publisher for In Our Time.
 (He also dedicated the 1923 edition to the young author, while misspelling his name “Hemenway.”)
 O'Brien was known to work indefatigably: he claimed to read around 8,000 stories a year, and his editions contained lengthy tabulations of stories and magazines, ranked on a scale of three stars (representing O'Brien's notion of their "literary permanence").

 Though the series attained a degree of fame and popularity, it was never universally accepted.
 Fans of the period's popular fiction often found his selections precious or willfully obscure.
 On the other hand, many critics who accepted "literary" fiction objected to O'Brien's occasionally strident and pedantic tone.
 After his death, for instance, The New Yorker compared him to the recently deceased editor of the Social Register, suggesting that they shared a form of snobbery.